cllebrun/MockupBank/README.md

 It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click.

+Note that you can create a Node-RED app on IBM Cloud without installing anything on your machine.
+It will let you easily leverage any APIs and connect to IBM Watson services for example... https://cloud.ibm.com/catalog/starters/node-red-starter

 Everything you need to know about how to develop applications with Node-RED is available at: https://nodered.org/ You can find, open source Node-RED flows, nodes libraries, documentation...